Brief historical overview of man’s use of fire

 500,000 years ago:

 Burning fat-pine splints served as the oldest movable artificial light source.
-It is documented to have been used everywhere north of the equator: from Scandinavia to Siberia, from the Alps to the Himalayas.
+They are documented to have been used everywhere north of the equator, from Scandinavia to Siberia, from the Alps to the Himalayas.
 Torches later developed from these splints.

 40,000 years ago: